Editor's Note: This article was updated on Oct. 15 with information regarding Ombudsmen guidance.

 What happens to pay?

-Civilian Members' Pay: All civilian employees have received a full paycheck from Pay Period 18 (on or about Sept.
+- Civilian Members' Pay: All civilian employees have received a full paycheck from Pay Period 18 (on or about Sept.
 29).
 All civilians paid out of single-year appropriations (the vast majority of our civilian workforce) will receive approximately 70% of their Pay Period 19 paycheck on or about Oct.
-16. Similar to the military workforce, there is a roughly two-day delay to receive back-pay once a shutdown concludes.
+16. There will be a roughly two-day delay to receive back-pay once a shutdown concludes.
 Please note that exempt civilian employees funded from the Coast Guard Yard working capital fund and un-expired multi/no-year appropriations will be paid on time during a lapse.

-Military Retiree Pay: All retired military personnel (including Coast Guard) will receive pay on time during a government shutdown.
-This is because military personnel are paid out of a trust fund.
+- Military Retiree Pay: All retired military personnel (including Coast Guard) will receive pay on time during a government shutdown.
+Military Retirees and Survivor Benefits Plan (SBP) beneficiaries are not impacted by a lapse in appropriations and will continue to receive disbursements.

 Will I work during a shutdown?